 This is sugar outside of the simple carbohydrate food sugar you should eat each day.
 This is what you find on the labels of every packaged/bagged/processed ‘food’.

-- Sugar (which is Excess Sugar) is the FIRST Focus
+- Excess Sugar is the FIRST Focus

-- Our body fat when in excess
+- Our body fat, when in excess

 Figuring out what you should do: